stackpress/lib/docs/Systems.md

 A promise that resolves to the imported module or JSON data.

-### Getting Relative Paths
+### 1.7.
+Getting Relative Paths

-The following example shows how to get relative paths between files.
+The following example shows how to get relative paths between files for import statements.

 ```typescript
 // Get relative path from source to target